Last updated July 9, 2020

 What should international students do if they cannot return home?

 A small number of international students who cannot return home will remain on campus, and we will continue to care for them.
-They will be permitted to stay through spring semester and into the summer semester in the event that this health emergency continues.
+They will be permitted to stay into the summer semester as this health emergency continues.

 Can the University provide aid for student travel expenses or for students in need of emergency funding for food and rent?

-We have resources in the Student Emergency Fund (see Student Emergency Fund Form) to assist students in financial need, including financial issues limiting their ability to return to their permanent address.
+We have resources in the Student Emergency Fund (see Student Emergency Fund Form) to assist students in financial need.

 Campus Services Questions